 Normally student complaints about courses, grades, and related matters are brought to the attention of individual faculty members.
 In receiving such complaints, faculty should treat students with respect regardless of the apparent merit of the complaint and provide a considered response.
 When students bring complaints about courses and instructors to the department chair, the chair will first ascertain whether the students require confidentiality or not.
 If confidentiality is not required, the chair will investigate the matter as fully and fairly as possible and provide a response to both the students and any affected faculty.
 If confidentiality is required, the chair will explain that it is not possible to fully investigate a complaint in such circumstances and will advise the student(s) on options to pursue without prejudice as to whether the complaint is valid or not.
+See Faculty Rule 3335-8-23.

 Faculty complaints regarding students must always be handled strictly in accordance with University rules and policies.
 Faculty should seek the advice and assistance of the chair and others with appropriate knowledge of policies and procedures when problematic situations arise.

-In particular, evidence of academic misconduct must be brought to the attention of the Committee on Academic Misconduct http://oaa.osu.edu/coam/home.html and http://senate.osu.edu/coam/home.html and
+G. Academic Misconduct